ruuddejong-altran/python-c-cpp/docs/example_3.md

 You can use SWIG directives to allow multi-threading for a wrapped module, and you can even enable or disable thread support for specific methods.

+But still, using SWIG requires a steep learning curve: the interface file has its own language, with various magic incantations to make everything work.